Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it returns wiki page titles matching a prefix, explicitly designed for autocomplete and title lookup.
-It distinguishes from sibling 'search-page' by specifying that this tool only returns titles, making its purpose specific and well-differentiated.
+Description clearly states it returns wiki page titles matching a prefix, specifically for autocomplete and title lookup.
+It distinguishes from sibling 'search-page' by noting the latter is for full-text content.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.